FEST3D/run/README.md

 A few input files are needed by the [FEST-3D](https://fest3d.github.io/index.html) solver to perform any simulation.
 A Python script is provided here to facilitate the process of setting up all theses input files

 ## Caution
 An edit-samplescript.py file is provided for the users.
 Edit the file to replace the sample values before attempting to run the file.
-Make sure to provide the absolute path to the FEST3D binary to **AbsBinaryPath** variable in the script before executing.

 ## Dependencies
  * **C++11 compiler**
- * **Python 2.7**
+ * **Python 3**
  * **bash**